What categories are included in the The Joe Barr 500?

 What kind of a support vehicle do I need?

 Please SEE RULES for all vehicle requirements.
 Motorhomes or motorcycles cannot be used as a support vehicle.

 What are night hours?

 Night hours are designated from 8:00PM to 7:00AM.
-During this time the vehicle must follow the rider directly at all times.
+During this time the vehicle must follow the supported rider directly at all times.
 This is critical for safety purposes.
 If for some reason the crew need to stop, the rider must stop along with the crew.
-A rider cannot proceed along the route independantly for any distance during night hours.
+A supported rider cannot proceed along the route independantly for any distance during night hours.
 There are no exceptions.
 Penalties will be instantly applied by course marshals without prior warning.